-In light of these real challenges, here are three key security recommendations your organization can act on today in an effort to reduce risk and secure your remote workforce moving forward:
+In light of these real challenges, here are three key security recommendations your organization‘s cybersecurity layers that can act on today in an effort to reduce risk and secure your remote workforce moving forward:

 1. Implement Multi-Factor Authentication (MFA)